Naar Nederland reading practice

 Next step

-Start practising the reading formats the BIB actually uses
+Start practising the reading formats the MVV exam actually uses

 Short functional texts, multiple-choice questions, and A1 vocabulary, matched to the reading component's style and pass mark.